Dave Collins (baseball): California Angels

 Collins made his major league debut for the Angels on June 7, 1975, playing left field and batting leadoff, against the Milwaukee Brewers.
 Collins recorded his first career hit the following day against Brewers pitcher Tom Murphy.

 Seattle Mariners

 After two seasons as a utility player and reserve outfielder with the Angels, Collins was selected by the Seattle Mariners with the 14th pick in the 1976 Major League Baseball expansion draft.
-Collins was the first batter for the Mariners in their first game, and scored the franchise's first run two days later.
+Collins was the first batter for the Mariners in their first game, and he scored the franchise's first run two days later.
+He hit .239 for the season, leading the Mariners with 25 stolen bases and 10 times caught stealing.

 Cincinnati Reds

-After that 1977 season, the Mariners traded Collins to the Cincinnati Reds for Shane Rawley, and Collins spent the subsequent four seasons with the Reds.
+After that 1977 season, the Mariners traded Collins to the Cincinnati Reds for pitcher Shane Rawley.
+Collins spent the next four seasons with the Reds.
 Collins hit .318 in 1979 and .303 in 1980 (8th in National League) and also scored 94 runs (7th in National League) and stole 79 bases (3rd in National League).